MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/unity.md

 AppCenter.IsNetworkRequestsAllowed = true;
 ```

+>[!NOTE]
+> This value is retained between starts.

 At any time, you can check whether sending data in the App Center SDK is allowed or not.

 ```csharp
 AppCenter.IsNetworkRequestsAllowed;
 ```

+>[!NOTE]
+> For Android apps this method will return true by default until App Center is fully configured.

 ## Check if App Center is enabled